Devilman Saga

 Devilman Saga (デビルマンサーガ, Debiruman Sāga) is a Japanese manga series written and illustrated by Go Nagai.
 It is part of the Devilman franchise created by Nagai.
 The manga ran in Shogakukan's Big Comic from December 2014 to March 2020, with its chapters collected in thirteen tankōbon volumes.

 Synopsis

 Set in 2025, the story follows Yuki Fudo, a roboticist working on a mural depicting humanity's past and a demon armour found in Antarctica.
 He encounters his childhood friend, Ryo Asuka, who is also involved in the project.
 There, he meets a pilot named Tsubasa.
 However, after Tsubasa bonds with one of the demon armours, Sirene, she loses control.
 Yuki intervenes, bonding with the demon armour Amon.
 After stopping Sirene, the project's organizers change their plans: to defeat all demons bonded to humans.
 Since Yuki and Tsubasa can control their demon state, they are assigned to defeat all the demons.

 Publication

-Devilman Saga is written and illustrated by Go Nagai.
-It was serialized in Shogakukan's Big Comic from December 25, 2014, to March 10, 2020.
+Written and illustrated by Go Nagai, Devilman Saga was serialized in Shogakukan's Big Comic from December 25, 2014, to March 10, 2020.
 Shogakukan collected its chapters in thirteen tankōbon volumes, released from June 30, 2015, to May 29, 2020.